How Long Does a Misdemeanor Stay On Your Record?

 A lawyer can help guide individuals through the process but filing the expungement petition without one is entirely possible.

 After a conviction, many individuals will be wondering: Will a misdemeanor ruin my life?
-And they are concerned about how long does a felony stay on your record.
+And they are concerned about how long a felony stays on your record.
 Generally, misdemeanors are seen as fairly unserious.
 Although there are exceptions such as violent crimes, most employers and landlords will not see a misdemeanor on someone’s records as a major cause for concern.
 Compared to a felony the long-term effects of a misdemeanor are fairly mild.

 When it comes to what can a misdemeanor prevent you from doing, the list is fairly short.
 Most notably it will prevent individuals from getting hired for certain jobs as well as make things like adopting5 somewhat more difficult.